Oh My Mother!: Background

 In 1988, Li came to the United States to visit her husband, Dexin Wang, who was in the country to complete a doctorate in nanomagnetics at the University of Nebraska.
 Intending to come back to China, where she worked at a publishing house and raised her daughter who was then named Xiaokang, Li's return was complicated by her husband's public support for the protesters at Tiananmen Square that year.
 At two years old, Connie moved to America.

 In The 19th, Connie Wang discussed the way that identity and self-actualization were understated in her family while growing up.
 In the United States, the Wang family hardly confronted the question of what it meant to be Asian American.
 Connie Wang noted their disinterest in Chinatowns, as well as the distance they kept from Korean Americans and Japanese Americans.
 She also reflected on the "strange phrase" of the term "Asian American" which implied cohesion but did not always appear to manifest it: "There's a lot of resentment and anger and historical feelings between countries and people's own histories in their home countries and outside of it too.
 And then all of that gets transported when you immigrate."

 At age three, Xiaokang Wang renamed herself to Connie Wang after Connie Chung.
 Later, as an adult, she became a journalist, first working at Glam Media before moving on to Refinery29 where she worked for many years in several positions, eventually culminating in a director role.
-In May of 2023, Connie Wang wrote a piece in The New York Times titled "I Got My Name From Connie Chung.
+In May 2023, Connie Wang wrote a piece in The New York Times titled "I Got My Name From Connie Chung.
 So Did They." about the phenomenon of so many Asian American girls being named Connie.
 In the piece, she recalled speaking to Chung herself in 2020 who had never known about her name's cultural impact.

 The book came about during the COVID-19 pandemic.
 While Connie Wang had been writing essays about her mother since 2010, it was when she shared book recommendations about immigrant stories with her mother that the idea came about.
 She particularly wanted to write an immigrant story that was not "sad" but rather reflected a different angle and sentimentality to diaspora narratives.
 Coinciding with Connie Wang's own introduction to motherhood after the birth of her boy, the conversations that would later comprise the book were both difficult and enlightening:There was so much I did not know about parenthood, and I was curious ...
 These conversations were excruciating, embarrassing, and confusing.
 Many of them ended in tears, and not the heartwarming kind.
 They took twice as long as they could have, not only because we could only use half of our vocabulary, but also because, this time, we didn't skip over what wasn't clear.